Lena Morrow Lewis: Socialist Party lecturer

 Lewis's travels on behalf of the Socialist Party took her as far north as Juneau, Alaska, as noted in this October 1914 election rally flyer.

 "Downtrodden women, just listen to this and take heart!
 You are in reality superior to man, and if you hadn't been you could never have survived all the centuries of servitude and persecution that have been put upon you."

 Morrow joined the Socialist Party of America (SPA) in 1902 and redirected her activism from women's suffrage to socialism.
 She was attracted to socialism's emphasis on fair working conditions.
 As she saw it, a man without a job was worse off than a woman without a ballot because a job was necessary for a livelihood.
 She chose California for her activism, working out of the San Francisco Bay Area.

 In 1903, She took the name Lewis by a short-lived marriage to fellow Socialist Party lecturer Arthur Morrow Lewis.
 Her husband was born in England, studied for the ministry, and became a noted scholar.
 The next year, 1903, she was arrested in San Francisco for speaking on the streets and spent a few hours in jail.

 Lena Morrow Lewis was indefatigable in promoting the Socialist Party as a national organizer and lecturer from 1908 to 1914.
 During that time she spoke in every state except for Mississippi, as well as headlining engagements in Canada and England.
 Her venues included lumber camps and mining districts as well as auditoriums and halls.

 Lewis was a member of the Intercollegiate Socialist Society.
-In 1905, she was elected to be a member the National Woman's Committee of the Socialist Party from California.
-She was the first and only woman member.
+She was elected to be a member the National Woman's Committee of the Socialist Party from California, serving from 1892-1898.
+In 1905, she was the first woman to be elected to the National Executive Committee of the Socialist Party.
 Lewis was later tapped for the American delegation to the 1910 International Socialist Congress in Copenhagen, Denmark.

 Although best known for her speaking, Lewis was a prolific writer.
 Over 200,000 copies of her pamphlet, "The Socialist Party and Woman Suffrage", were distributed.
 She was a regular contributor to the Progressive Woman (originally the Socialist Woman).

 Middle-aged and divorced, Lewis was in the power structure of the Socialist Party and stood as one of its "outstanding lecturers and organizers".
 However, in 1910–1911, Lewis became the target of scandal and calls for her resignation from the National Executive Committee because of her tryst with Socialist Party National Executive Secretary J. Mahlon Barnes.
 Although the scandal subsided, Lewis declined to run again and went to the Alaskan Territory as an organizer.
 There, she lived alone in a two-room cabin from 1913 to 1917.
 During her time in Juneau, Lewis taught, lectured, wrote, and campaigned.
 She was the editor of the Sunday Morning Post in Juneau for over two years as well as serving as co-editor of the state's official organized labor newspaper, Alaska Labor News.